 May 19, 2026 · AI

-Google’s AI Overviews Want ‘Non-Commodity’ Social Content
+Google’s AI Overviews Want ‘Non-Commodity’ Content

 Why It Matters

 AI Overviews are no longer a beta curiosity at the top of the SERP, they’re the default frame for an increasing share of search queries, including the ones that funnel customers from social into your buying journey.
 When a follower screenshots your TikTok or taps your Instagram link in bio and then Googles your brand or product category, they hit an AI summary before they hit your site.
 That summary cites someone.
-The question for social managers is whether it cites you, your competitors, or a generic listicle from a content farm that scraped three lines from your captions.
+The question is whether it cites you, your competitors, or a generic listicle from a content farm that scraped three lines from your captions.

 This matters more for social-first brands than for legacy SEO businesses.
 A social presence is built on volume, repetition, and the recycling of templated formats.
 That is the opposite of what AI Overviews want.
 Google’s term “non-commodity” is a direct shot at the template economy, the same prompt outputs, the same “5 tips for X” carousels, the same recycled creator takes.
 The platforms reward that volume.
 AI Overviews don’t.
 Google’s official search blog has been signaling this shift for months, and the new documentation is the policy version of the signal.

-What’s New / How It Works
+What’s New and How It Works

 Google’s new documentation lays out what AI surfaces look for when picking a citation: a unique perspective, genuine experience, and differentiated value.
 The guidance also debunks three myths circulating on marketing TikTok and LinkedIn that you can officially stop worrying about: